Best Free Apps That Make You Happy

 January got you feeling down?
 It is, after all, the most depressing month of the year.

 The good news is that you don’t have to wait till spring to feel happy again.
-If you haven’t read my post 15 Simple Ways to Beat the Winter Blues, now’s the time to do it.

 In that post, I touched on the subject of using mobile “feel good apps” to help us track and lift our mood.

 Today, I’m going to expand on that topic and share 11 free apps that make you happy.
 I’ve listed them based on the following categories: “Apps that cultivate gratitude”, “Apps to track your mood”, “Apps to train your mindset”, and “Apps to reduce stress & anxiety”.

 - 2. Apps to Track Your Mood

 - 3. Apps to Train Your Mindset

 - 4. Apps to Reduce Stress & Anxiety

 1. Gratitude Garden

 The premise of this app is simple: you write down 3 good things that happened to you over the past 24 hours in the app.
 You collect gratitude points each time you complete the exercise.
 And based on the points you have, you get to pick from a selection of beautiful creatures and plants to “decorate” your gratitude garden.

 It makes the whole practice of gratitude journaling more interesting.